Ambassadors of the Institution and influencers in the OSH profession

 Stuart is the Head of Health and Safety for Mercedes AMG PETRONAS FORMULA ONE TEAM, current World Champions, having won six consecutive double world championships.
 Stuart has 15 years’ experience as an occupational safety and health professional.
 In this time, he has worked for KPMG as a subject matter expert within their Sustainability Services team, implemented safety management systems for Veolia Environmental Services across their largest European waste contract and enforced health and safety legislation as an Environmental Health Officer for the City of Westminster and Camden Council.

 Proud to be a chartered member of IOSH and working towards Fellowship, Stuart was previously a member of the Performance and Development Committee for IOSH.
-He holds a NEBOSH Diploma and a BSc in Environmental Health.
-He is also qualified OHSAS Lead Auditor and has undertaken a bespoke ILM Level 5 Leadership qualification created for Mercedes F1.
+BSc in Environmental Health and also a qualified OHSAS Lead Auditor.
+He has also undertaken a bespoke ILM Level 5 Leadership qualification created for Mercedes F1.